 I hope that these ideas will provide a starting point for our discussion.
 I look forward to meeting with all of you.

-Toggle ItemPublish & Flourish: Become a Prolific ScholarThe following excerpts come from the book by Tara Gray, Publish & Flourish: Become a Prolific Scholar, which is available for purchase from New Mexico State University.
+Toggle ItemPublish & Flourish: Become a Prolific ScholarThe following excerpts come from the book by Tara Gray, Publish & Flourish: Become a Prolific Scholar.

 A Summary of the Book